 Experiments are processed through a standardized pipeline, and their related metadata are curated using controlled vocabularies.
 As a result, QC Genomics represents the most complete collection of uniform enrichment-based data.

 QC Genomics covers a plethora of *Seq assays: from commonly used (e.g. ChIP-seq, FAIRE-seq) to recently developed (e.g. ChIPmentation), and we are continuously integrating new methods.

 Experiments are annotated with references from PubMed, allowing to search by author, PubMed ID, keywords from title/abstract, or journal.
 When browsing experiments, original citations are displayed, and links to PubMed are provided.

 Our in-house genome browser allows you to visualize profiles of interest, integrate your own data, and explore genome interaction maps (e.g. Hi-C) from the LOGIQA collection.

-We regularly have updated QC Genomics over the past four years, following a strict release cycle, and we are processing new data sets as they become available.
+We regularly have updated QC Genomics over the past four years, and we are processing new data sets as they become available.

 Experiment quality is assessed by NGS-QC Generator, an universal in-silico method that infers local and global quality indicators by detecting genomic regions with a robust signal.

 The figure presents the sequencing depth and the quality of experiments associated to random search queries.
 Click on a point to load the experiments.
 Reroll.